 Throughout her career, Shelton has groomed her players for success after UNC.
 Carolina student-athletes are high achievers on the field and in the classroom, adding academic honors to All-America accolades.
 Tar Heels alums are successful in fields such as medicine, coaching, teaching, dentistry, business and finance.

 Many of Shelton's players have gone on to represent the U.S. in international play.
-Six of the 16 players on the U.S. roster at the 2008 Summer Games were from UNC, and three Tar Heels represented the U.S. in 2012, with a fourth serving as the team's alternate.
+Five of the 16 players on the U.S. roster at the 2016 Summer Games were from UNC.
 Every U.S. National Team since 1989 has included at least one Tar Heel.

 A very visible ambassador for North Carolina and its athletic programs, Shelton was inducted into the Order of the Golden Fleece, a campus honor society, in March of 2002.
 In 2011, she received UNC's C. Knox Massey Distinguished Service Award in recognition of her longtime service and dedication to the University.

 Shelton is married to Willie Scroggs, who recently retired as a senior associate athletic director at UNC.
 He coached the Carolina men's lacrosse team from 1979-90, a span that included three NCAA titles.
-Their son, William, is a 2013 Carolina graduate who played lacross for the Tar Heels.
+Their son, William, is a 2013 Carolina graduate who played lacrosse for the Tar Heels.